cortoproject/corto/README.md

 :: $
 ```
-or, if you only want to see his weight, you can type `Albert.weight` which should output:
+If you only want to see his weight, you can type `Albert.weight` which outputs:
 ```
 11
 ```